j5s/bin2src/README.md

 will create the file "myimage.py" at the current directory.
 <br>
 <br>
-See the [examples directory][3] for some practical uses of bin2src.
+Check the [examples directory][3] for some practical uses of bin2src.

 ## Atention